 If you wish to learn all there is to know about applying blogging and any other kind of writing to the application of marketing your business in Singapore go to the Hub Spot Academy.
 All you have to do is visit their online marketing training and resource page for sound advice and really useful tips.

 These tips will tell you all you need to know:

 Ideally, you need to have a good understanding of the characters of the people who visit your website.
 They must be fairly interested in the goods or services you offer in Singapore to have visited your website in the first place.
 Consider what you already know about your visitors.

 For example, you need to tailor your blog to what they do not know and wish to find out about.
 People want to read something new and informative so avoid writing stuff they already know in detail.
 Do not waste their time and your effort by simply telling generic things they will already understand.

 As soon as you know your target buyer audience you need to get your blog domain sorted out alongside a Content Management System (CMS) in order to have a host for your blog.

-Sign Up to a Content Management System
+Sign Up for a Content Management System

 By signing up to a CMS your blog will gain a host.
-Any CMS you sign with will let you have a domain for your website, or a subdomain if you are putting the blog on to a pre – existing website.
+Any CMS you sign with will let you have a domain for your website, or a subdomain if you are putting the blog on to a pre-existing website.

 If you opt to become a HubSpot customer then you can host your blog through their CMS.
 A fairly popular alternative choice is to opt for a WordPress CMS and domain combination.
 Such a combination is run from the WP engine.
 Whether picking a full domain or a subdomain you will have to pair it with a CMS and a hosting server.